Feline Behavioral Health and Welfare - Elsevier eBook on VitalSource, 1st Edition

 Elsevier eBook on VitalSource

-Learn to manage the physical and psychological well-being of your feline patients with Feline Behavioral Medicine: Prevention and Treatment.
-From house soiling problems to aggression, this all-new reference offers detailed guidance on assessing, treating, and preventing the full spectrum of feline behavioral problems.
-Material is organized by both topic and life stage for quick access to the information you need.
-Plus its incorporation of patient education materials, instructive images, and the latest AAFP guidelines, makes it an invaluable addition to any vet clinician s library.
+Help your students learn to manage the physical and psychological well-being of your feline patients with Feline Behavioral Medicine: Prevention and Treatment.
+From house soiling problems to aggression, this all-new reference offers detailed guidance on assessing, treating, and preventing the full spectrum of feline behavioral challenges.
+Material is organized by both topic and life stage for quick access to urgent information.
+The book’s incorporation of patient education materials, instructive images, and the latest AAFP guidelines, makes it an invaluable addition to any vet classroom.

 - UNIQUE!
 Focus on the prevention of behavior problems is found throughout the majority of the book to show clinicians how to incorporate behavioral considerations into general practice.

 - Comprehensive, holistic care fusing the physical and psychological well-being of feline patients serves as a foundation for all content.

 - International team of expert contributors provides in-depth, authoritative guidance using the most up-to-date information available.

 - Updated information on preventive advice and treatment recommendations follows the guidelines set forth by the AAFP.